ecodynlab/GALUP/Modules/Module 2.md

     * Visualization parameters
 * The result of the example will be a map of Landsat images in the chosen region of interest.

-### 3.2 Video Tutorial
+### 3.2 Video Tutorial for the Section 3.1
-Here is a video tutorial to follow along with the example.
+Use the video tutorial to follow along with the example.
 This may also be useful in completing the exercise.

 <p align="center">
   <a href="https://mediasite.video.ufl.edu/Mediasite/Play/68693a462a914666807e47f992dedde11d" target="_blank" rel="noopener">